dmilith/TheSS/README.md

                             # by doing "svdply domain.name"
 RUBY_PID_FILE               # value of absolute path to pid file RUBY_LOG_FILE               # value of absolute path to log file

+# all of these values are accessible in environment through `ENV['VAR_NAME']`
 ```

 ## Conflicts/ Problems/ Known issues:
-* Coreginx helper might invoke Coreginx reload twice, instead of just once for a single web-app deployment.
-TheSS uses buffered file write, so it can call reload for file touch and further file modification (Qt4 can't deal with that properly).
-* Panel with Qt5 throw assertions (like: (CarbonCore.framework) FSEventStreamFlushSync(): failed assertion '(SInt64)last_id > 0LL')
-* Panel requires quite wide terminal to display it's contents properly.
-I use size of 238/35 (columns/rows).
 * Deployer part isn't production ready.
 It works, but it's not stable yet.
 * Dispel part isn't production ready.
 It doesn't work for now.
-* svdcoreginx_helper sucks, it's written badly and it doesn't reload Coreginx on first svdply deploy.
-* LiveUsers igniter should be more intelligent.
-It now reloads ttys even if there were no changes in user autostart trigger.
-* Panel is generating high CPU load (which is caused by live monitoring of each service files).
-* Panel becomes unresponsive with extremely high amounts of logs written by service.
 * Igniters file changes must be atomic.
-* On OSX hosts, there's a very low default limit of maximum opened files (256).
-If user defined more than 10 services with such default, svdpanel may become unstable.
-It's recommended to increase this value to 2048 by `ulimit -n 2048`.
+It's caused by direct access to igniter files from svdss.
+If JSON parser detects syntax error in igniter, it moves broken file from ~/Igniters directory.
-* Sofin build mechanism is known to be in conflict with other software managment solutions like: BSD Ports, HomeBrew, MacPorts, Fink.
+* Sofin build mechanism is known to be in conflict with other software managment solutions like: BSD Ports, HomeBrew, MacPorts, Fink or Nix.
 Keep that in mind before reporting problems.
 * It's recommended to change shell by doing: `chsh -s /Software/Zsh/exports/zsh` for each user which will use TheSS.
 TheSS internally uses Shell from that path by default (currently Shell path is hardcoded due to lack of TheSS config in current version)
-* TheSS is using `/etc/ttys` solution for managing user side service spawner contunously.
-It requires `svdshell` utility (available in this repository) to be installed, and user must be in group 0 (`wheel` on FreeBSD/ OSX).

 ## FAQ